 Now, I wonder what it would have looked like if I had taken the time to do some detective work around their desire to play the game.
-A question like, “What makes playing this game important to you?,” could have given me insight into what my kids were needing that the game provided.
+A question like, “What makes playing this game important to you?” could have given me insight into what my kids needed that the game provided.
 This would have helped them learn how to self-advocate in a polite way, rather than merely complaining in a disrespectful way.
 If I had been more willing to hear them out, they might have been more open to my reasons for objecting.
-They may not have agreed, but they would have at least been given the respect of a listen, and may have possibly given a respectful listen in return.
+They may not have agreed, but they would have at least been given the respect of a listen and may have possibly given a respectful listen in return.

 Parental standards help kids to feel safe and less stressed.